 active participant in our democracy.

 1 MassCore is a rigorous and comprehensive four year course of high school study recommended by the Commonwealth as preparation for college and career.
-MassCore is also the vehicle through which high school students can gain competence in computational, scientific, visual, creative, and critical thinking and can engage opportunities for “hands-on” application and exploration of new areas of knowledge and experiences.
+MassCore is also the vehicle through which high school students can gain competence in computational, scientific, visual, creative, and critical thinking and can engage in opportunities for “hands-on” application and exploration of new areas of knowledge and experiences.

 2 See ICCR Task Force Report